Superconductivity and charge-density-wave in the Holstein model on the Penrose Lattice

-\it Enhancement of pairing on Penrose lattice: Now we arrive at the ground-state phase diagram of the half filling Holstein model on the Penrose lattice.
-The ground state is the SC and the superconducting order is enhanced with increasing the value of $g$ in the weakly coupling regime.
-In the presence of strong {\it e}-ph coupling, the CDW order is dominant and the SC is suppressed.
-There is a coexistent regime of the SC and CDW order.
-With increasing phonon frequency, the parameter regimes of {\it e}-ph coupling for the SC phase and coexistent phase of SC and CDW order are notably enlarged.
-The schematic phase diagram is presented in \Fig{penrose} (c).
-Notice that the phase diagram of Holstein model on Penrose lattice is qualitatively different from the ones on bipartite lattice for periodic crystals.
-For the periodic crystals on bipartite lattice, the band structure either processes Fermi-surface nesting or features Dirac points at the Fermi energy for the half electronic filling number.
-In the former situation of FSN, the ground state is CDW phase in the whole coupling regime for the finite phonon frequency.
-For instance the ground state is CDW ordered phase carrying momentum $(\pi,\pi)$ on square lattice.
-For the systems featuring Dirac points, typically the Honeycomb-lattice model, the Dirac semi-metal phase is robust against weak {\it e}-ph coupling, and the CDW order emerges in the strong {\it e}-ph coupling regime.
-In contrast, the FSN is absent on the Penrose lattice due to the lacking of well-defined lattice momentum, resulting in the absence of CDW long-range ordering at weakly coupling regime.
-Consequently, even at half filling, the SC is the dominant ordering in a large {\it e}-ph coupling strength regime on Penrose lattice.
+This phase diagram is qualitatively different from the ones for the Holstein models on bipartite periodic lattices, wherein the related band structures either possess FSN or feature Dirac points at the Fermi energy at half-filling.
+In the situation of FSN, typically on the square lattice, the ground state is generally CDW in the whole coupling regime for the finite phonon frequency\cite{bardley2021,hohenadler2019}.
+For the systems featuring Dirac points, the Dirac semi-metal phase is robust against weak EPC, and the CDW emerges in the strong EPC regime~\cite{yx-zhang,chuangchen}.
+In contrast, the FSN is absent on the Penrose QC due to lack of well-defined lattice momentum, resulting in the absence of CDW long-range order at weak coupling regime.

-Additionally, the results of single-particle spectrum and DOS on Penrose lattice, as shown in \Fig{penrose}(b), indicate a pronounced peak of DOS at zero energy.
-In the celebrated BCS theory for periodic lattice, the SC pairing amplitude increases with the DOS at Fermi energy.
-Here, for the QC without transnational symmetry, presumably the pairing should also be enhanced by the divergent DOS at zero energy.
-Moreover, the competing orders arising from the large DOS including density-wave ordering are suppressed on the Penrose lattice.
-The large pairing gap and possible strong SC fluctuation above $T_c$, as revealed by the spectral results, confirm the formation of strong SC pairing induced by the {\it e}-ph coupling on the Penrose lattice.
+Without CDW competing with SC at weak coupling regime, the SC on the Penrose lattice can be analyzed in the framework of the BCS theory.
+In the BCS theory, it is known that an infinitesimal attractive interaction induced by the EPC can lead to the Cooper instability.
+Such a Cooper instability for the Penrose lattice was analytically proven in Ref.~\cite{yubo2022}.
+Therefore, it is natural that the ground state is SC for the weak and intermediate EPC regimes.
+Additionally, in the BCS theory, the pairing strength enhances with the DOS.
+The DOS on the half-filled Penrose lattice shown in \Fig{penrose}(b) indicates a pronounced zero-energy peak.
+This divergent DOS strongly enhances the pairing amplitude under the EPC, which is also confirmed by the spectral results.